Home

 Extreme Weather Adjustment

-If you live in a very hot or very cold climate, we've discussed that this can impact your available range by more than 50%.
+If you live in a very cold climate, we've discussed that this can impact your available range by more than 50%.
+You'd need a vehicle with 200 miles of range to drive the full 100 miles that you need.

 Degradation Protection